 Thanks for this question.
 Let me start by saying that there isn’t one “right” way to have anal sex, just like there isn’t one “right” way to have any other type of sex.
 The key is figuring out what works best for you and your partner, and please keep in mind that different positions and techniques might work better for different people.

 Let me also caution that you probably shouldn’t use porn as your how-to guide for anal sex.
 Pornos may not give you a realistic idea of how much preparation was involved (e.g., how much lubricant was applied) or what feels good for most people (e.g., in porn, anal sex is often very fast, deep, and rough—and attempting to replicate that in the real world may prove quite painful).
-Also, it’s common in porn to see unsanitary practices like going immediately from anal penetration to oral or vaginal penetration without changing condoms or cleansing the penis in between.
-Such behavior is risky and can lead to infections.
+Also, it’s common in porn to see practices like going immediately from anal penetration to oral or vaginal penetration without changing condoms or cleansing the penis in between.
+Behaviors like these are risky and can lead to infections.